mriglobal/tappr/README.md

-# TAPPR: Targeted Amplicon Push-button Primer Retriever
+# TAPPR: Targeted Amplicon Primer/Probe Retrieval

 A pipeline for designing targeted PCR primers and probes.